dickreuter/neuron_poker/readme.rst

    ``main.py random --render`` or
 -  To manually control the players:``main.py keypress --render``
 -  Example of genetic algorighm with self improvement: ``main.py equity_improvement --improvement_rounds=20 --episodes=10``
+-  In order to use the c++ version of the equity calculator, you will also need to install visual studio 2019 (or gcc over cygwin may work as well).
+To use it, use the -c option when running main.py.

 .. figure:: doc/table.png
    :alt: